 The links below are to lists formed by taking data from several different sources.
 Some are like this site in that they combine lists of top films.
 Other take into account data such as awards and ratings.

 100 Evenings Illuminated The Alternative 100—In addition to the above poll, respondents also submitted lists of the top-100 films that were not in the top-100 films in the 2012 Sight and Sound critics poll.
+The result is a highbrow-leaning list.
 There is also an Auteurs Edition that lists the top film from each of the 100 directors who received the most votes.

 24/7 Tempo 50 Best Coming of Age Movies—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
+This link is from the Internet Archive.

 24/7 Wall St. 100 Best Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
+The result is a strongly mainstream list.

 24/7 Wall St. America's Favorite Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes.
 The list contains more films in languages other than English than what one might expect from a list with this title.
+The result is a mainstream/popular blend list.

 24/7 Wall St. The Greatest Animated Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score.
 The list is heavy on Japanese films.